Submissions for the Manchester Open Exhibition 2022 will open on Weds 16 Jun – click here to find out more.

 Collection of work from HOME

-Please refer to the Terms & Conditions and guidance pages for more details on the Manchester Open.
+Please refer to the Terms and Conditions and guidance documents for more details on the Manchester Open